loader-icon

 24 months, before a refresher is required.

-This OSHA Competent Person for Swing Stage Scaffold Training complies with OSHA Standards 29 CFR 1926 Subpart L. This training is intended to empower supervisors and Competent Persons with the ability and authority to identify hazards, perform inspections, and provide daily safe operations on suspended scaffolds.
+Our Competent Person for Swing Stage Scaffold Training complies with OSHA Standards 29 CFR 1926 Subpart L. This training is intended to empower supervisors and Competent Persons with the ability and authority to identify hazards, perform inspections, and provide daily safe operations on suspended scaffolds.

-Why Choose our Swing Stage Competent Person Training?
+Why Choose Our Swing Stage Competent Person Training?

 • Directed towards OSHA-compliant duties of Competent Person for suspended scaffolding.

-• Crafted by industry professionals with hands-on experience in swing stage scaffolding, inspection, and safety
+• Crafted by industry professionals with hands-on experience in swing stage scaffolding, inspection, and safety.

 • Includes comprehensive training on hazard identification, swing stage scaffold rigging, fall protection, and load calculations.